 The DPT curriculum is 111 credits and progresses from basic science courses to clinical application, and addresses the practice of physical therapy in all settings throughout the lifespan.
 Clinical internships account for 24 credits and 32 weeks.
 Safety, ethics and evidence-based practice are common themes reoccurring throughout the curriculum.

-During the three year professional phase of the program, DPT students will have the opportunity to participate in multiple professional activities.
-This includes activities on the state, regional, and national levels.
-Students will additionally have an opportunity during their third year in the DPT program to submit a research project with a faculty advisor for presentation at a professional conference.
+During the three-year professional phase of the program, DPT students will have the opportunity to participate in multiple professional activities on the state, regional, and national levels.
+Students will complete a faculty-directed research project and submit the findings for presentation at a national scientific meeting.

 For additional information on the curriculum, please visit the Graduate Course Catalog.
 You can also view the proposed curriculum structure and curriculum hours information.